oslocyclotronlab/ompy/README.md

 ### The unfold() function
 An implementation of the unfolding method presented in Guttormsen et al., Nuclear Instruments and Methods in Physics Research A 374 (1996).

 It may contain bugs.
-Please report any bugs you encounter to the issue tracker, or if you like, fix them and make a pull request :)
+Please report any bugs you encounter to the issue tracker, or if you like, fix them and make a pull request.

 It also currently lacks some functionality.
-Notably, the compton subtraction method has some major issues somewhere.
-Also, it differs slightly from MAMA in the unfolded result, particularly on the lowest gamma-ray energies.
-I need to study the MAMA code carefully to figure out how they're treated.
+Notably, the Compton subtraction method has some issues that we are working on.

 #### How to make a response matrix
 At present, the module doesn't contain a method for interpolating response functions.
-I have written one, but it needs to be cythonized because it's very slow.
+We have written one, but it needs to be cythonized because it's very slow.

 Because of this, if you want to do unfolding then you need to specify one or two file paths in the keywords `fname_resp_mat` and `fname_resp_dat`, respectively.
 The first is the response matrix.
 It needs to have the same energy calibration as the gamma-energy axis of the spectrum you're unfolding, and therefore it must be interpolated by MAMA.
 The second is only needed if you want to use the Compton subtraction method (the keyword `use_comptonsubtraction = True`).
 It is a list of probabilities for full-energy, single escape, double escape, etc., for each gamma-ray energy.